-Labor - Labor costs increased by 2% (\$3,719) in 2012 compared to an increase of 3% (\$5,077) in 2011.
+Labor - Labor costs increased by 5% (\$9,792) in 2013 compared to an increase of 2% (\$3,719) in 2012.
+The increase in 2013 is due to positions filled in Maintenance, DART Police, Technology, and Revenue Operations.
+Termination payment to some HOV employees also contributed to the increase.
 The increase in 2012 is due to positions filled in operations such as Transportation, Maintenance and DART Police.
-The increase in operations labor cost is partially offset by a decrease in administrations labor cost as a result of a reduction in force that took place at the end of 2011.
-The increase in 2011 is due to early retirement incentives payments and severance pay for terminations as a result of a reduction in force.
+The increase in operations labor cost in 2012 is partially offset by a decrease in administrations labor cost as a result of a reduction in force that took place at the end of 2011.

-Benefits - Benefits increased by 0.2% (\$186) in 2012 compared to a 7% (\$5,834) increase in 2011.
-The smaller increase in 2012 is due to a decrease in workers compensation claim costs as a result of improved claim experience.
-This decrease is partially offset by increases in pension plans' costs and retiree benefits expenses.
-The increase in 2011 is mainly due to increase in health care claim costs.
-Other smaller increases include contributions to retirement plans, and payroll taxes.
+Benefits - Benefits increased by 0.7% (\$568) in 2013 compared to a 0.2% (\$186) increase in 2012.
+The smaller increases in both 2013 and 2012 are due to decreases in workers compensation claim costs as a result of improved claim experience.
+This decrease is partially offset by increases in pension plans' costs, health care costs and retiree benefits expenses.

 Services - Services include contracted services such as: security, vehicles, equipment and right-of-way maintenance, advertising, marketing, computing, communication, legal, governmental, and environmental services.
-Services decreased by 11% (\$3,679) in 2012 compared to an increase of 5% (\$1,509) in 2011.
-The decrease in 2012 is related to the following items: commuter rail vehicles maintenance, right-of-way maintenance, facilities maintenance, and advertising expenses.
-Commuter rail vehicle maintenance expense is down in 2012 because the overhaul being done on certain commuter rail cars is getting close to completion in 2012 compared to the level of work done during 2011.
-Right-of-way maintenance expenses decreased during 2012 because less work was performed on the commuter rail right-of-way during 2012 compared to 2011.
-Facilities maintenance expense decreased during 2012 because of the decrease in the amount spent on tunnel repair and replacement of trash cans at bus stops compared 2011.
-Advertising decreased during 2012 because 2011 costs included the Green Line opening promotions whereas 2012 did not include similar costs.
-The increase in 2011 is due to the cost of an overhaul of commuter rail vehicles and refurbishment of HOV lane pylons.
+Services increased by 15% (\$4,622) in 2013 compared to an a decrease of 11% (\$3,679) in 2012.
+The increase in 2013 is due to increased work on the commuter rail right-of-way maintenance, spending on the 511 traffic information system that became operational during 2013, advertising costs associated with the Irving 2 and Rowlett light rail openings in December 2012, and an increase in software licenses needed for the new radio communications program.
+The decrease in 2012 is related to the following items: commuter rail vehicle maintenance, right-of-way maintenance, facilities maintenance, and advertising expenses.
+Commuter rail vehicle maintenance expense was down in 2012 because overhaul of certain commuter rail cars was close to completion in 2012 compared to the level of work done during 2011.
+Right-of-way maintenance expenses decreased during 2012 because of the decrease in the amount spent on tunnel repair and replacement of trash cans at bus stops compared to 2011.
+Advertising decreased during 2012 because it did not include costs associated with opening promotions as it did in 2011.

 Materials and supplies - Materials and supplies include the cost of fuel, parts and supplies used to operate and maintain vehicles, equipment, and facilities.
-Materials and supplies expenses decreased by 4% (\$1,976) in 2012 compared to a decrease of 11% (\$6,489) in 2011.
+Materials and supplies expenses increased 8% (4,104) in 2013 compared to a decrease of 4% (\$1,976) in 2012.
+The increase in 2013 is mainly due to obsolete/surplus parts expense as a result of replacing the older bus fleet with new compressed natural gas (CNG) buses.
+Some of the spare parts maintained for the old buses could not be used on the new buses.
 The decrease in 2012 is due to decrease in spending on light rail parts as a result of delays in overhaul programs and decreased allowance for obsolete parts.
-The decrease in 2011 is due to DART's diesel fuel hedge program that significantly reduced the net cost of fuel used by DART vehicles.

 Purchased transportation - Purchased transportation represents the costs of contracted transportation services such as commuter rail, paratransit, DART on-call, and shuttle services.
-Purchased transportation expenses increased by 4% (\$2,174) in 2012 compared to a 6% (\$3,014) increase in 2011.
+Purchased transportation expenses decreased by 21% (\$11,924) in 2013 compared to a 4% (\$2,174) increase in 2012.
+The decrease in 2013 is due to changes in the paratransit service delivery program and service provider which resulted in cost savings during 2013.
 The increase in 2012 is due to increases in the hourly rate, fuel costs, and fixed monthly costs for paratransit service.
-The increase in 2011 is due to increases in service miles and hours of paratransit service, fuel costs, and fixed monthly costs for paratransit and commuter rail services.